 In this case,

-supposed to contain a heap reference but actually contains an invalid pointer
+supposed to contain a heap reference, but contains an invalid pointer

 oatdump on the oat file and look

-at the method that has the invalid root.
+at the method with the invalid root.
 In this case, the error turned out to

 Corrupted object example